phoenixvc/cognitive-mesh/docs/prds/05-innovation-velocity/experimental-velocity/backend-architecture.md

 - Circuit-break scenarios for ReasoningLayer overload; DR failover and notification

-- Custom embed of “nudge” agents if AgencyLayer enabled; async or fallback as needed
+- Custom embed of "nudge" agents if AgencyLayer enabled; async or fallback as needed

 **UI/UX Highlights**